-In this article, I want to walk you through what I call the nitty gritty aspects of healthcare in Cyprus, from one who knows what it involves, from finding a GP and seeing specialists to the costs to expect.
+In this article, I want to walk you through the practical aspects of healthcare in Cyprus, from one who knows what it involves, from finding a GP and seeing specialists to the costs to expect.

 Although British myself, I am not strictly an expat since I am married to a Cypriot so the rules are different.
 But I do have British expat friends, who have told me about their own practical experiences of healthcare.
 Read on to find out more.